Keerthi-Vasan-Adhithan/TSA_EXP1/README.md

 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
 3. Convert 'Date' to datetime and set it as the DataFrame index.
-4. Plot the data according to need and can be altered monthly, or yearly.
+4. Plot the data considering the Date in x-axis and Adjusted Close Price(USD) in y-axis.
 5. Display the graph.

 # PROGRAM: